Harnesser/tiny-spice-rs/doc/dev/devlog.md

     This is a personal project.
 It does not have to be rigourously tested.

+## 2023-10-19 PWL, E & G
+Recently, i'm going to implement stuff that supports studying electronic drum machine circuits.
+To that end, I've
+* V PWL for the gate pulses
+* VCVS (`E`) and VCCS (`G`) because I want to model an opamp

+After I had implemented the instancing thing for `R`s, `C`s and `D`s, implementing `E` and `G` was fairly straightforward.
+The only tricky bit was registering the "output" voltage source for the VCVS.

+It might be nice to implement `.param` for the toplevel.
+Also, I feel `.include` needs to happen soon?

+Version v0.8.0 is on github, but i had to do a few bugfixes afterwards.

 ## 2023-09-28 Subcircuits with Parameters
 This seems to work now, and even bracket expressions with a single identifier are supported in the parameter overrides.